trpc-group/trpc-cpp/docs/en/trpc_protocol_client.md

 ## Interface Form

-The framework supports generating stub code based on ProtoBuf.
+The framework supports generating stub code based on Protobuf.
 For reference, please see [Compiling and Generating Stub Code](./trpc_protocol_service.md#compile-and-generate-stub-code).
 For the client, the generated code is as follows:
 ![rpc_interface](../images/trpc_protocol_client-rpc_interface.png)
 It can be observed that two types of classes are generated: `GreeterServiceProxy` and `AsyncGreeterServiceProxy`.
 The `AsyncGreeterServiceProxy` class only has asynchronous interfaces, which is equivalent to `GreeterServiceProxy::AsyncSayHello`.
 On the other hand, `GreeterServiceProxy` contains three types of interfaces.